-I started blogging around 2002 as I wanted my own space on the web to host photography, travel notes and reviews.
-I didn’t want to rely on an existing platform like fotki that didn’t really fit the bill (this was before social networks were a thing).
+I started blogging around 2002 as I wanted my own space on the web to host, well, an online-log: sharing photos, travel notes, opinion, reviews.
+I didn’t want to rely on an existing platform, such as myspace, flickr or fotki that didn’t really fit the bill (this was before social networks were really a thing).

 It was a project that would get me in to writing code which, if I’m honest, was 50% of the motivation to do it.
 So, at that point it was all hand coded by me.
 (I need to say thanks to Luke at this point, who gave me some initial steers on HTML and CSS).